CavernCrawlers/CavernCrawlers.github.io/AllegiancesAndMorality.md

 The character immediately gains an [Allegiance Trait](Traits.md#allegiance-traits).
 This is in addition to the normal traits gained for leveling up.

 ### Cosmic Champion
-Anyone who chooses to become a **Champion** in The Conflict are natural leaders for their faction.
+Those who choose to become a **Champion** in The Conflict are natural leaders for their faction.
 As a result, they gain **Advantage** on any checks to lead, inspire or persuade other active participants of the same **Allegiance** who are of equal or lower rank in their faction.

 ### Summoned
 **Champions** in The Conflict are subject to being summoned to service by the higher ranking members of their faction.
 They may be called by the **Summoning** ritual, even to other planes of existence.